Bern Brostek

-Bern Orion Brostek (born September 11, 1966) is a former American football offensive lineman in the National Football League for the Los Angeles/St. Louis Rams from 1990 to 1997.
+Bern Orion Brostek (born September 11, 1966) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the Los Angeles/St. Louis Rams from 1990 to 1997.

-High school
+Early life

 Brostek played high school football for Iolani School in Honolulu, Hawaii.
 Iolani is also known for sending Albert Tufono, Meki Pei and Willie Kava to the University of Washington.

-College
+College career

 Brostek attended the University of Washington where he lettered in football.
 Brostek was one of the top offensive linemen in the nation while at Washington, and received numerous honors during his time there.